 - The problem is that an older version may still be installed and set as default Java.
 You can check the default version by opening the terminal and typing ‘java -version’.

 - To solve the problem you can either download the latest jdk as a .tar.gz package from here:

 and unpack it into the Transkribus folder – the Transkribus.command file will automatically check for java installations in its sub directories.

-- Alternatively you can try to set your java 8 installation as default one in the command line following e.g. the instructions here:
+- Alternatively you can try to set your Java 11 (or one of the following versions) installation as default one in the command line following e.g. the instructions here: